-Site type: Open site with Artefact Scatter and PAD Registered site location: [Removed from Public Display] Current site assessment: Valid
+Site type: Open site with Artefact Scatter and PAD Registered site location: [Removed from Public Display]

 SJ10 was recorded in 2010 as an isolated artefact by Navin Officer Heritage Consultants for South Jerrabomberra: Forrest, Morrison, Robin and Environa Properties, NSW.
 Preliminary Archaeological Assessment, a Report to Village Building Company.